 Hepatitis B vaccine

-Streptococcus pneumoniae is a bacterium which causes pneumonia (lung infection), sepsis (blood infection), and other infections.
+- Streptococcus pneumoniae is a bacterium which causes ear infections, pneumonia (lung infection), sepsis (blood infection), and meningitis.
 It is very dangerous to the very young and very old.

 Hepatitis A vaccine

-Neisseria meningitidis is a bacterium which causes meningitis (brain infection), sepsis (blood infection), and other infections.
-It is very a very dangerous infection and can cause seizures and death.
+- Neisseria meningitidis is a bacterium which causes meningitis (brain infection), sepsis (blood infection), and other infections.
+It is very dangerous infection and can cause seizures and death.
 Often outbreaks occur in epidemics.

 Human papillomavirus vaccine

 - Human papillomaviruses cause genital warts in men and women and cervical cancer in women (the cancer diagnosed by regular Pap testing).
 Annually, over 11,000 women develop invasive cervical cancer.

 - Influenza is a virus which causes severe respiratory illness.
 There are two major types, A and B. Each year, a new influenza vaccine is required because of the virus' tendency to mutate (change).
 The flu, as the disease is commonly called, causes the most severe illness in the very young and the very old.

 Portions of the above information have been provided with the kind permission of the Food and Drug Administration (www.fda.gov) and the Centers for Disease Control and Prevention (www.cdc.gov).